Pheonix14/Phoenix-Share/readme.md

 - File upload: Users can select and upload files from their devices.
 - File download: Uploaded files can be downloaded using unique download links.
 - QR code generation: Quick sharing and scanning of files through QR codes.
-- File deletion: Automatically deletes files from the server after a set period of time or when downloaded.

 ## Prerequisites